-I am a sound artist, musician, sound engineer, and educator originally from Vancouver, Unceded Coast Salish Territories, Canada via the UK, now living in Tkaronto, Ontario (territory of the Anishinaabe, Haudenosaunee, Huron-wendat and, most recently, Mississaugas of the New Credit).
+I am a sound artist, musician, sound engineer, and educator living in Toronto, Ontario (traditional territories of the Anishinaabe, Haudenosaunee, Huron-wendat and, most recently, Mississaugas of the New Credit).

 BetOnest Arts Space

 In a Queer Time and Space is the collective sonic embodiment of communities; individuals; and the work’s composer, rejecting the hierarchies of objective observer and distanced subject.
-It is also an embodiment for the listener, who participates in this queer space by entering the sites of recording through the work’s playback in ambisonic technology, offering a 360° 3D sound experience.
+The audience participates in this queer space by entering the sites of recording through the work’s playback in ambisonic technology, offering a 360° 3D sound experience.

 I would like to thank the people above for their friendship, love and affinity over the years; as well as Coral Short and Murmurs organizers: Alex Tsoli, Jean P’ark, and Winnie Superhova for their support and organizing the residency that inspired the project; Yoav Admoni for Betonest and allowing me free reign of the space; John Drever and the EMS of Goldsmiths, University of London for the equipment loan; Jez Riley French for recording advice; Miriam Schickler for affinity and recording assistance; Nick Schefter for studio equipment assistance, and special thanks to everyone who created such a special space at Murmurs: Gaby, Luiza, Sophie, Maya, Lulu, Lori, Pêdra, Zinzi, Lisa, Johnny, Miriam, Vincent, Merve, Lyd, Mika, G, Henry, Neo, Ze, Aisha, Alex Alvina, Hannah, Antigoni, Lydia, and Ryan.